Steveplays28/random-stuff/README.md

 I will respond as soon as I can.

-## Contributing
+## Credit

-If you want to add or change something, feel free to [make a pull request](https://github.com/Steveplays28/random-stuff/compare)!

-Please check if there isn't already a pull request open for this specific issue, and adhere to the rules listed in each of the folders' READMEs.

-I will respond as soon as I can.
+If you choose to use any of the assets I've made, giving some credit to me would be nice, but it's not required.

 ## My links